ibm-watson-data-lab/setigopublic/README.md

 ### Query the SignalDB

-Here is the example code to query the API for a region about the position of Kepler 1229b.
+Here is the example code to query our API for a region about the position of Kepler 1229b.
 The API endpoint to use is [`/v1/coordinates/aca`](#celestial-coordinates-of-candidate-events).
 In this case, we define a 0.004 x 0.004 box around the RA/DEC position.